slinkydeveloper/slinkydeveloper.github.io/source/_posts/2019-02-13-Debts-Manager-Tutorial-Vert-x-Web-API-Contract-Service.md

 **Vert.x Web** is a library built on top of Vert.x to create web applications.
 It provides high level features like routing, request body handling, authorization, etc. The core concept of Vert.x Web is the `Router` which an object that can route requests to one or more `Route`s based on a set of rules like HTTP method, HTTP path, accepted content types, etc. On each `Route` you can define one or more `Handler`s that contain the logic to process the request.
 When a `Router` receives a request it creates a `RoutingContext` object which has all methods to read the request, write the response, call the next `Handler` and fail the context.
 Each `Handler` that you register consumes the request's `RoutingContext`.
 Vert.x Web also provides some common handlers like the `BodyHandler` that parses the request body and the `AuthHandler` that manages authN/Z of the request

-{%fi /images/tutorial-debts-manager/vertx-web-1.png, Vert.x Web example architecture, Example architecture using Vert.x Web %}
+{% img /images/tutorial-debts-manager/vertx-web-1.png "Example architecture using Vert.x Web" %}

 **Vert.x Web API Contract** generates a `Router` starting from an OpenAPI definition.
 Everything revolves around an object called `RouterFactory`: you create the contract, you specify to the `RouterFactory` what are the handlers for the defined operations and it generates the Vert.x Web `Router` for you.
 The `RouterFactory` does some magics behind the hood to provide you a `Router` that: